Toontrack EzKeys – The Essential Piano

 So if you already own, or are considering the purchase, I can highly recommend throwing in a few of these expansions to pad out your collection, especially if you’re open to trying some experimental arrangments.

-I love EzKeys, it’s extremely elegant and yet surprisingly flexible.
-The song creation and browser works so well to make comping a new song effortlessly, even if you only have a spark of an idea to start with.
+I very much like EzKeys, it’s elegant and yet surprisingly flexible.
+The song creation and browser work so well to help write a new song effortlessly, requiring only minimal input to result in many directions you can take your song musically.

-At a little over $200 for a single instrument, its extremely good value considering all the extra songwriting capabilities included.
-It does, however, get a little steep once you start adding in 3 or 4 more pianos to the collection.
-Much better value, though, are the excellent expansion MIDI groove libraries at only around $40 each.
+At a little under $200 for a single-instrument version, it’s a good value considering all the extra songwriting capabilities included.
+It does, however, get a little steep once you start adding 3 or 4 more DLC pianos to the collection.
+Much more usable and better value, though, are the excellent expansion MIDI groove library packs at only around $40 each.

 Even with the somewhat heavy-handed sounding mixing process on most of the pianos, the real star of the show is the excellent groove builder so if you’re preferring a lighter touch instrument, swapping out the instrument for another in your library is no problem.

-Incidentally, from a training perspective, I think there’s a lot to be gained here.
-I’m not the world’s best sight reader, so I’ve found studying the chordal arrangements and fingering extremely helpful for my songwriting in general.
-Having a section looping while I’ve experimented with different chords have changed a simple song into something a lot more structured and interesting.
-The included music theory guide is a little full on for novices, but worth working through to understand the basics.
+Incidentally, from a learning perspective, I think there’s a lot to be gained here.
+I’m not the world’s greatest sight reader, so I’ve found studying the chordal arrangements and fingering extremely helpful for my songwriting in general.
+Having a section looping while I’ve experimented with different chords has changed a simple song into something a lot more structured and interesting.
+The included music theory guide is a little full-on for novices but worth working through to understand the basics.
 If like me, you might find learning as you go along a lot more interesting when it’s relative to the music you’re creating.

 EzKeys is an essential tool for songwriting.
 From an idea brainstorming perspective alone, this is well worth double the asking price.
 I’m not aware of anything on the market that even comes close, so for grassroots songwriting, this is the best investment you’ll make.
-A must have.
+A definite must-have.

 $220 NZD per piano library.
 Full details over on the official Toontrack website www.toontrack.com